Prunoideae/MitoFlex/README.md

 Please put your cm file into the [tRNA_CM](profile/tRNA_CM) folder, MitoFlex will automatically use files under this directory for tRNA searching.

+# 7. Logging and debugging when failed

-# 7. Extending the function of MitoFlex
+# 8. Extending the function of MitoFlex

 MitoFlex is designed for extendability and readability, to make users to extend it if they find the tools used by MitoFlex are not good enough or the workflow could be even optimized.
 Extending the function should not be an hard task as MitoZ.

 MitoFlex is written in Python 3.6, so modifying the original workflow of MitoFlex requires a basic knowledge of the Python programming language.

-## 6.0 Calling the MitoFlex from other ways
+## 8.0 Calling the MitoFlex from other ways

 Bash is not always the solution, in a certain circumstances an call from python inside could be better because it allows deeper profiling and monitoring, and controlling.
 For example deploying and integrating the MitoFlex with environments like Jupyter or some web server.